Learn how culture uses our primitive instincts to control our lives. And what you can do to minimize its influence.

-What does the Monkey Brain Do?
+What Does The Monkey Brain Do?

 We can never do away with the monkey or reptilian brain.
 It’s imperative to our existence.
-Our “fight, flight or freeze” reaction mode is vital to our survival.
-Here we store the blueprint of things may be potentially harmful.
+Our “fight, flight, or freeze” reaction mode is vital to our survival.
+Here we store the blueprint of things that may be potentially harmful.
 When something that fits the harmful blueprint, we react immediately.
 For example, we freeze when we come upon a bear while hiking.
 Instinctively, we know to run would cause the bear to charge.
 But if we come upon a fallen beehive, we know to run.
 The wrong reaction could mean serious injury.

 Unfortunately, institutions like organized religion are way ahead.
-They have learned to use it to drive emotional responses and thus control thinking, values and behaviors.
+They have learned to use it to drive emotional responses and thus control thinking, values, and behaviors.
 Religion and politics are experts at taking control of the primitive mind and using it to control people.

 Environmental and Cultural Influences

 Our parents guide and teach us what is harmful.
 They help program our cultural narrative.
 Trusted authority figures also engage in this programming.
-So, it’s our cultural narrative which provides the boundaries of our beliefs and values.
+So, it’s our cultural narrative that provides the boundaries of our beliefs and values.
 It tells us what is safe and what is potentially harmful.
 It tells us what is good and what is bad.
 This becomes our worldview or paradigm.
 It’s the lens through which we see the world.
-So, our paradigm is really a set of programmed boundaries, values, and prejudices.
+So, our paradigm is a set of programmed boundaries, values, and prejudices.

-When you travel to a different environment, your cultural programming may not align.
+When you travel to an unfamiliar environment, your cultural programming may not align.
 This causes several problems.
 For instance, if you grow up outside a big city where loud noises aren’t common, then likely have a hard time adjusting to the routine loud noises of a big city.
 Your fight-or-flight button would be pushed almost continually.
 Thus, leaving you in a state of distress when no danger is present.
 You’d have a hard time sleeping.
 This would carry over into your day, leaving you tired and stressed.